-All students graduate ready for college and careers, and are prepared to be productive citizens of Colorado.
+All students graduate ready for college and careers, and prepared to be productive citizens of Colorado.

-The department has four overarching goals that are focused on supporting students through every step of their schooling.
+The department has five overarching goals that are focused on supporting students through every step of their schooling.
 The goals are described in greater details in the strategic plan (PDF).

 Support High Quality Early Learning and Literacy for All Students